 - Documentation of processes, best practices, and rules.
 When documented, processes and rules provide a framework shared by all members of the team and let engineers concentrate on solving business problems rather than figuring out processes.

 - Standard set of QA documentation and checklists.
 These documents are based on our experience in the financial domain, are improved constantly, and can be reused on any fintech testing project, giving it a considerable head start.

 And last but not least, we audit projects (and even ourselves, so to speak) in several ways:

-- Project efficiency metrics: the Head of QA regularly reviews key performance metrics on projects and recommends approach adjustments, if necessary.
+- Project efficiency metrics.
+The Head of QA regularly reviews key performance metrics on banking application testing projects and recommends approach adjustments, if necessary.

-All of the above helps us lower project costs and maintain a high standard of quality.
+Fintech drives opportunities to banks and lenders that come with significant responsibility.
+That’s why every company which develops new software or updates existing applications needs to work with a dedicated QA team as HES FinTech has.
+All of the above-mentioned software testing measures and QA foundations help us lower project costs and maintain a high standard of quality.
 While a generic QA team may spend some of the client’s money learning, we spend that money doing the work.

 Looking for a skilled fintech partner?
 Contact HES FinTech for quality services.